johncantrell97/bdk-ldk/README.md

+## DO NOT USE

+This library is not maintained and is no longer working.
+Please see [LDK Lite](https://github.com/lightningdevkit/ldk-lite) for the preferred way to integrate BDK + LDK.

 ## BDK-LDK

 The `bdk-ldk` library hopes to bridge the gaps needed to implement a ldk-based lightning client using a bdk::Wallet.